Blair House

 U.S. presidential guest house in Washington, D.C.

 Blair House, also known as The President's Guest House, is an official residence in Washington, D.C., the capital of the United States.
 The President's Guest House has been called "the world's most exclusive hotel" because it is primarily used as a state guest house to host visiting dignitaries and other guests of the president.
 Parts of the historic complex have been used for an official residence since the 1940s.

-Located just across Pennsylvania Avenue from the White House, it is a complex of four formerly separate homes, Blair House, Lee House, Peter Parker House, and 704 Jackson Place.
+Located diagonally across Pennsylvania Avenue from the White House, it is a complex of four formerly separate homes, Blair House, Lee House, Peter Parker House, and 704 Jackson Place.
 Major renovations of these 19th-century residences between the 1950s and 1980s joined the homes together.
 It now has 14 guest bedrooms and at 70,000 sqft is larger than the Executive Residence of the White House.
 Blair House is one of several residences owned by the United States government for use by the president and vice president of the United States; other such residences include the White House, Camp David, One Observatory Circle, the Presidential Townhouse, and Trowbridge House.

-President Harry S. Truman and his family lived in the original Blair House from late November 1948, to March 27, 1952, during the White House Reconstruction.
+President Harry S. Truman and his family lived in the original Blair House from late November 1948 to March 27, 1952, during the White House Reconstruction.
 Truman survived a 1950 assassination attempt at Blair House.
 It is one of only seven houses to serve as the presidential residence in the history of the United States, and one of only three along with the White House and The Octagon House that still stand.